-The government will invest £22bn in government construction projects over the next 3 years.
+The government will invest £22 billion in government construction projects over the next 3 years.

 The figures will be confirmed later in the autumn, along with further details on exactly where the money will be invested.

 Minister for the Cabinet Office, Francis Maude, said: